Hank860502/Faker-Trump/README.md

 # Trumpy
  This gem is a port of Hank's Trumpy library that generates fake data.

- Four Different methods are now available for all kind of use.
+ Four Different methods are now available for all kinds of use.

- More methods coming up if this repository were stared more an 50 times.
+More methods will be uploaded if this repository is stared more an 50 times.

 ### NOTE

 * While Trumpy generates data at random, returned values are not guaranteed to be unique.

-* It is hard to tell that whether Trump is serious or not, which caused some images being misplaced in the wrong category...
+* Since it is hard to tell whether Trump is serious or not, some images would be misplaced in a wrong category...

 Installing
 ----------